Gunman killed and employee hospitalized after a shooting at a Georgia VA clinic, police say

 Jasper police responded to the scene around 1:30 p.m.
 Tuesday, the city said in a statement.
 Outside the VA clinic, the officers confronted the gunman, who was shot and killed, authorities said.

-The gunman who was killed is from the Jasper area, Jasper Police Chief Matt Dawkins told reporters at the scene.
+The gunman was from the Jasper area, Jasper Police Chief Matt Dawkins told reporters at the scene.
 But details about him were not immediately released.

 “We don’t know what led up to it,” Dawkins said.

-Officers had responded to a report of shots fired at the clinic, the chief said.
-The suspect was shot outside the clinic, he said.
+Jimmy Mooney was shopping at a nearby Goodwill store when he heard gunfire.

-“Everybody in there, as far as I know, nobody else is injured, the people inside, just one victim,” Dawkins said.
+“We heard the gunshots going off,” he said.
+“There was probably 17 of us inside the Goodwill that was shopping, and, they had come and told us to get in the back of the store and during that time we could see the officers running down the hill.
+Gunshots started going off.”

-He did not share additional details, but said the Federal Bureau of Investigation will be investigating along with the Georgia Bureau of Investigation.
+The Jasper police chief said the Federal Bureau of Investigation will be investigating the shooting along with the Georgia Bureau of Investigation.

 When asked about the suspect’s background, a Pickens County sheriff’s spokesman said he did not know whether he had a military background.